James A. Anderson (cognitive scientist)

 James (Jim) A. Anderson (born 1940 in Detroit, Michigan) is a Professor of Cognitive Science and Brain Science at Brown University.
 His multi-disciplinary background includes expertise in psychology, biology, physics, neuroscience and computer science.
-Anderson received his Ph.D. from MIT in 1967.
+Anderson received his BS in physics in 1962 Ph.D. in physiology from MIT in 1967.

 Anderson's research on applications of neural networks have been instrumental to the field of cognitive science as well as numerous business applications.
 His neural networks have been applied to models of human concept formation, decision making, speech perception, and models of vision.

-James A. Anderson led the "Ersatz Brain" Project at Brown University, which aimed to build a brain-like computing system inspired by how mammal’s brains work.
-He worked with Texas Instruments on radar signal classification, using neural networks to separate complex radar signals.
-This project was supported by the Office of Naval Research and the National Science Foundation.

-Between 1992 and 1998, Anderson was **chair of the Department of Cognitive, Linguistic, and Psychological Sciences at Brown University, managing research and academic programs in cognitive science.
-He also studied basic questions about cognition, such as why humans have relatively few thoughts even though the brain has so many neurons, showing that his research goes beyond neural networks.

-Anderson co-edited "Neurocomputing 2: Directions for Research" (MIT Press, 1990), helping guide early research in neural networks and computational neuroscience around the world.